Bio & History

 Later in 2010, Junk Pirate got multimedia with a Found Slide Projection at Smokey’s Tangle in Oakland.
 Hundreds of found slides were rear-projected onto the frosted gallery windows every evening in November of that year… it was a trip and we bugged out to it.

-In September 2012, Junk Pirate gave the people what they wanted with Nothing But The Code, a window installation at Book Zoo in Oakland featuring over 100 copies of The Da Vinci Code, easily the most donated Junk Store book of the past 8 years.
-All customers received a mandatory free copy of The Da Vinci Code with any and all purchases from Book Zoo that week.
+In September 2012, Junk Pirate gave the people what they wanted with Nothing But The Code, a window installation at Book Zoo in Oakland featuring over 100 copies of The Da Vinci Code, easily the most donated Junk Store book.
+All customers to Book Zoo received a mandatory free copy of The Da Vinci Code with any and all purchases from Book Zoo that week.

-Soon thereafter, and continuing onward forever, Junk Pirate has gone digital with regular Instagram posts, a Facebook fan page, an abandoned Tumblr account, and all that other social networking crap.
+Soon thereafter, and continuing onward forever, Junk Pirate has gone digital with regular Instagram posts, an abandoned Tumblr account, and all that other social networking crap.

 In October of 2016, Pete made his triumphant return to The Compound Gallery with Junk Pirate III!
 Nearly 200 pieces of original Junk Pirate goodness, combined with a limited bronze edition, issue #20 of Junk Pirate zine, free prizes, and the rowdiest dice rolling yet.

-Pete Glover is currently building boxes and putting things next to other things in his Portland studio.
+Pete Glover is presently building boxes and putting things next to other things in his Portland studio.
 You can currently purchase Junk Pirate cabinets of collection and other products here.